Here are some of the many benefits of spending your dollars locally!

 Communities with a larger share of local businesses help to sustain downtown and neighborhood commercial districts, reducing pollution and improving environmental sustainability.

-Independent businesses help to sustain compact downtown and neighborhood commercial districts, which curb sprawl and automobile use, and enable residents to fulfill more of their daily needs close to home.
+- Independent businesses help to sustain vibrant, walkable, compact downtown and neighborhood commercial districts, curbing sprawl and automobile use, habitat loss, and air and water pollution, enabling residents to fulfill more of their daily needs close to home.

 Find more details about the studies mentioned here, and others, by going to the Institute for Local Self-Reliance’s resource page — Key Studies: Why Local Matters.
 Additional resources about the importance of independent businesses to the local economy can be found on their Why Local page.